Eating disorders are not just a “teenage issue”: why eating disorders strike in middle-age

 Dr Lorna Richards, Consultant Psychiatrist and eating disorders specialist at Priory’s Life Works Hospital, explains why the lead-up to the menopause is increasingly being recognised as a trigger

 ”Eating disorders are severe mental health issues with a complex array of risk factors specific to each person.
-We cannot treat people with a ’one size fits all’ approach and the more we can understand about someone’s unique condition, its root causes and what has contibuted to the development of the illness, the greater the chance of a full recovery.
+We cannot treat people with a ’one size fits all’ approach and the more we can understand about someone’s unique condition, its root causes and what has contibuted to the development of the illness, the greater the chance of a lasting recovery.

 ”This year, Eating Disorders Awareness Week, will embrace a theme looking at the importance of ’breaking barriers’ to show that these conditions don’t discriminate and that stereotypes - whether age, gender or ethnic diversity - shouldn’t diminish the seriousness of the illness.

 ”An eating disorder often develops as a misplaced and unhealthy coping mechanism which becomes increasingly important to someone as it can feel helpful in managing overwhelming emotions and difficult circumstances.

 ”It is true to say that eating disorders are less likely to first appear in older adults than in adolescents, however the core eating disorder symptoms and behaviours remain laregly the same and have an equally devastating impact on the person’s quality of life.

 ”A study published in the The European Menopause Journal1 showed that, similar to puberty, perimenopause, which is the name given to the stage leading up to the menopause in a woman’s life, may be a high-risk period for the development or return of eating disorders.
 As such, any preconceptions that middle aged women are somehow immune to these conditions are simply not true.